-Derbyshire Dementia Support Service has been jointly commissioned by Derbyshire Adult Care and health commissioners and is provided by Making Space Derbyshire.
+The Derbyshire Dementia Support Service has been jointly commissioned by Derbyshire Adult Care and health commissioners and is provided by the Alzheimer's Society.
 Dementia Advisers are available in all areas of the county to help people with dementia and their carers to access further information, advice and support including:

 - understanding dementia

 - how to get help locally